Injunctions for Protection in Pinellas County

 The Sheriff of the Pinellas County Sheriff’s Office has jurisdiction to serve process in all dating, domestic, repeat, and sexual violence and stalking injunction cases.
 Sections 741.30(8)(a)(1), 784.046(8)(a)(1), and 784.0485(8)(a)(1), Florida Statutes, provided that the Chief Judge, in consultation with the Sheriff, may authorize a law enforcement agency within the Chief Judge’s jurisdiction to effectuate this type of service.

-A number of respondents live or are found outside of Pinellas County and are served by the sheriff or law enforcement agency of that locality.
+Some respondents live or are found outside Pinellas County and are served by that locality’s sheriff or law enforcement agency.

 For this reason, the court in Pinellas County found it necessary to update the Return of Service procedures to ensure that the appropriate sheriff or law enforcement agency receives all the required paperwork.
-In accordance with Article V, § 2, Florida Constitution, Florida Rule of Judicial Administration 2.215, and § 43.26 Florida Statutes.
+Under Article V, § 2, Florida Constitution, Florida Rule of Judicial Administration 2.215, and § 43.26 Florida Statutes.

-When serving an injunction against dating, domestic, repeat, or sexual violence, or stalking, law enforcement officers must serve it in accordance with Attachment A – Notice To All Local Law Enforcement Agencies (Notice).
+When serving an injunction against dating, domestic, repeat, or sexual violence, or stalking, law enforcement officers must serve it under Attachment A – Notice To All Local Law Enforcement Agencies (Notice).
 The Pinellas Clerk of the Circuit Court (Clerk) must attach the Notice to a certified copy of the injunction to be served on the respondent.

-The Clerk must also provide Attachment B – Return of Service/Certificate of Non-service, when forwarding the injunction for service to law enforcement, including to sheriffs of other Florida counties or to another law enforcement agency, where the respondent resides or can be found.
+The Clerk must also provide Attachment B – Return of Service/Certificate of Non-service, when forwarding the injunction for service to law enforcement, including to sheriffs of other Florida counties or another law enforcement agency where the respondent resides or can be found.

-After the service of process has been made, the law enforcement officer who served the injunction must immediately file the Return of Service/Certificate of Non-service, Attachment B, in accordance with the provisions of Chapter 48, Florida Statutes.
+After the service of process has been made, the law enforcement officer who served the injunction must immediately file the Return of Service/Certificate of Non-service, Attachment B, following the provisions of Chapter 48, Florida Statutes.

-If attempts at service of process are unsuccessful, the law enforcement officer attempting service must immediately file the attached Return of Service/Certificate of Non-service with the relevant facts that indicate the reason for non-service.
+Suppose attempts at the service of process are unsuccessful.
+In that case, the law enforcement officer attempting service must immediately file the attached Return of Service/Certificate of Non-service with the relevant facts that indicate the reason for non-service.
 Service of process authorized by this Administrative Order will give the Court personal jurisdiction over the respondent.

 Nothing in the administrative order changes the existing policy that gives primary responsibility for the service of dating, domestic, repeat, and sexual violence, and stalking injunctions in Pinellas County to the Pinellas County Sheriff.